SCCA Hires Marketing Professional

 Arthur Gervais was a longtime Rallymaster of the Historic New York National RoadRally.
-The award is presented annually to year’s outstanding National Course Rally.
+The award is presented annually to the year’s outstanding National Course Rally.
 The winner is chosen via a vote of the top 20 competitors in each class who have competed in at least four events.
 Prior to 1989, this award encompassed all National Rallies each year.

-W. David Teter was the editor of the modernized and comprehensive RoadRally Rule Book, Rallymaster of seventeen consecutive March Lamb Regional rallies, and an outstanding competitor on the NTR circuit.
+David Teter was the editor of the modernized and comprehensive RoadRally Rule Book, Rallymaster of seventeen consecutive March Lamb Regional rallies, and an outstanding competitor on the NTR circuit.
 This award is presented annually in recognition of the outstanding NTR.
 Selection is made by vote of the top 20 competitors in each class who have competed in at least three events in that class.

-Divisional RoadRally Achievement: Northeast Division
+Divisional RoadRally Achievement: Central Division

 This award is presented in recognition of a Division’s activities in RoadRally for a new or on-going program.
 This may include events, promotions, attendance, innovation in public relations, etc. Nominations clearly indicating the qualifying details may be made by any Rally participant, with the recipient being selected by the RoadRally Board.

-Regional RoadRally Achievement: St. Louis Region
+Regional RoadRally Achievement: New England Region

 Presented in recognition of a Region’s activities in RoadRally for a new or on-going program.
 This may include events, promotions, attendance, innovation in public relations, event participation, etc. Nominations clearly indicating the qualifying details may be made by any Rally participant, with the recipient being selected by the Road Rally Board.